 It all began from ‘air’.
 This is the times of the true Guru’s teachings.
 Shabad is the Guru, upon whom I lovingly focus my consciousness; my mind is the disciple (chayla).
 Sharing about the Unspoken God and His wisdom, keeps me detached.
 Nanak says, God (hukam/law) is my Guru as He has been true throughout the ages.
 I contemplate upon this One truth (ek shabad).
 By the teachings of the true Guru, one is able to realize this truth, but only by omitting ego first.

-AND we need to learn how to bring Shabad (gurbani Shabad from Sri Guru Granth Sahib Ji) into our lives!
+we need to learn how to bring Shabad (gurbani Shabad from Sri Guru Granth Sahib Ji) into our lives.
 We need to recite the Shabad (with understanding) NOT doing blind recitation or countless ‘mool-mantars’ or Akhand Paaths.
 Nothing is going to happen except for some ‘I feel good!’ moments.

 I’m not breaking your faith but I’m just telling you what the Guru has spoken (within Gurbani).
-We need to cultivate a REAL RELATIONSHIP with our Guru (Shabad) first in order to understand and reach GOD realization!
-(To be human)
+We need to cultivate a REAL RELATIONSHIP with our Guru (Shabad) first in order to understand and be ONE with the Creator.

 ਬਾਣੀ ਗੁਰੂ ਗੁਰੂ ਹੈ ਬਾਣੀ ਵਿਚਿ ਬਾਣੀ ਅੰਮ੍ਰਿਤੁ ਸਾਰੇ ॥

 Bani Guru, Guru Hai Bani, Vich Bani Amrit Sarey ||